Legion of the Damned (band)

-Legion of the Damned is a Dutch thrash metal/death metal band.
-The band was formed in 1992 as Occult, but changed their name in 2006 to Legion of the Damned.
-Lyrically the band tend to focus on horror motifs, dark occult and religious themes and apocalyptic events.
-They have recorded their albums Malevolent Rapture and Sons of the Jackal in the well known Stage One Studio with producer Andy Classen.
-The special edition of their 2008 release Cult of the Dead comes with an item unique in metal merchandising (and possibly all genres of music), being a cheese block emblazoned with their logo.
-This is a nod to their Dutch origins.
+Legion of the Damned is a Dutch thrash metal/death metal band, formed in 1992 as Occult and renamed Legion of the Damned in 2006.
+The band focuses on horror, occult, and religious themes and apocalyptic events.
+They recorded the albums Malevolent Rapture and Sons of the Jackal at Stage One Studio with producer Andy Classen.
+The special edition of their 2008 release, Cult of the Dead, included a cheese block emblazoned with their logo.

 Former band member Twan Fleuren committed suicide on 21 May 2011.